ray-project/ray/doc/source/serve/http-guide.md

 You can also bring the adapter to your own FastAPI app using [Depends](https://fastapi.tiangolo.com/tutorial/dependencies/#import-depends).
-The input schema will automatically be part of the generated OpenAPI schema with FastAPI.
+The input schema automatically become part of the generated OpenAPI schema with FastAPI.

 ```python
 from fastapi import FastAPI, Depends